unik-name/help-unikname/docs/3-unikname-connect/integration-technology/discourse/README.md

 ![Discourse](./discourse-logo-full.png)

-<uniknameconnect/> can be easily integrated within opensource frameworks compatible with the standard OAuth authorization protocol.
+<brand name="UNC"/> can be easily integrated within opensource frameworks compatible with the standard OAuth authorization protocol.

 In this example, [our discussion forum website](https://forum.unikname.com/) is based on the famous open source [Discourse forum solution](https://www.discourse.org).
 <brand name="unikname"/> users are automatically signed in for an optimal user experience.